HappyFrowl/documentation/BasicScripting.md

 ## Basic commands

+* `man` - manual
+  * find info on commands
+  - Man pages may have multiple sources, indicated by the `(x)` in the corner.
+  - Sections are identified by their number:
+    1. General commands
+    2. System calls
+    3. C library functions
+    4. Special files
+    5. File formats and conventions
+    6. Games and screensavers
+    7. Misc
+    8. System admin commands/daemons
+  - **Search**: Press `/` and type your query to search within a man page.

+**Searching the Man Pages:**
+* There are tools to help find the command when you do not know which one to use, or forgot the same
+* they use `mandb` which indexes the man through a daily cron job.
+  * `mandb` - updates the manual database
+* tools finding commands:
+  - **`man -k`** - Search the name section of all man pages (great for finding commands).
+    * this is exactly the same as `apropos`
+  - **`whatis`**: Display a brief description of a command.
+  - **`info`**: Display the info page of a command.

 - **`cp`**
   - `*` the wildcard of wildcards, it's used to represent all single characters or any string.
   - `?` used to represent one character